Yan-Erin/WebAppFinalProject/README.md

   6. Migrate `python3 manage.py migrate`
   7. Run the server `python3 manage.py runserver`
 # Special Thanks To:
-* Prof. Jeffery Eppinger for answering our Piazza questions and giving us lots of advice
+* Prof. Jeffery Eppinger for answering our Piazza questions and giving us lots of advice.
 * 17-437 Course Staff for their great support throughout this semester.